 Please adjust your settings to enable images!

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

 Using fun preschool learning activities can help lay strong foundations for reading, writing and arithmetic.

-These preschool learning activities will give your child a chance to develop the skills needed for reading and writing through carefully chosen playtime activities!
+These playful educational activities will give your child a chance to develop the skills needed for formal schooling through carefully chosen playtime activities!

 Gross motor activities can develop the hand-eye coordination needed for handwriting and also the visual skills needed for reading.
 Building core strength and upper body strength is an important factor in developing the skills needed to control a pencil and scissors.

 During the preschool years, your child should be getting lots of opportunity to develop hand strength and dexterity through exposure to a variety of fine motor activities.

 If your child is generally able to play well with small items and is learning to manipulate crayons and scissors, then most fine motor activities advertised for this age group will be achievable for him/her.

 if that is the case, then many fine-motor-based preschool learning activities may end in frustration and tears.
 This may be an indication that your child's hand and finger muscles need some help.

 Getting the eyes and hands to work together well is important for playing sport as well as for getting the eyes to guide the hands in handwriting.